GJNilsen/YPDrawSignatureView/README.md

 ## Support and Issues

 GitHub Issues are for filing bug reports and feature requests only.
-Use [StackOverflow](http://stackoverflow.com/search?q=YPDrawSignatureView) for support related questions.
+Use [StackOverflow](http://stackoverflow.com/search?q=YPDrawSignatureView) for support related questions and help.

 ## Author